Fox2Code/FoxMagiskModuleManager/README.md

 # Fox's Magisk Module Manager

+### Sponsored by and developed with Androidacy.
+Find them on the web [here](https://www.androidacy.com/?utm_source=fox-readme&utm_medium=web&utm_campagin=github).

 <details>
 <summary>
-  Important news
+  Important news about Fox2Code
 </summary>

+**Tl;Dr: Fox2Code is temporarily less involved with development and support due to health issues.
+Androidacy is happy to take on both in his absence, and will continue to provide both upon his return.**

 I have health problems that made me work slow on everything.
-I don't like sharing my health problmes but it has been to much recently for me to keep it for myself.
+I don't like sharing my health problems but it has been to much recently for me to keep it for myself.

 This has been too much for me recently, so my moderators (same that on telegram)